manalishi79/ca-prototypes/README.md

 ### Step 3 (optional)

+Open up a new terminal window and run:
-`$ npm compileCSS`
+`$ npm run watch:css`
-Will compile your `sass` styling for you, feel free to shape this how you'd like in the `styles` directory.
+This will compile your Sass styling for you.

 ## Issues